Carlota Joaquina of Spain: Princess of Brazil

 However, in 1805 this plot was discovered.
 Count of Vila Verde proposed the opening of an investigation and the arrest of all those involved, but Carlota Joaquina was saved because her husband, wishing to avoid a public scandal, opposed her arrest, preferring to confine his wife to Queluz Palace and Ramalhão Palace, while he himself moved to Mafra Palace, effectively separating from her.
-At that time Carlota Joaquina's enemies claimed that she had bought a retreat where she indulged in sexual orgies.
+It was during this period that she came to be known as "the Shrew of Queluz" (a Megera de Queluz).

 In Brazil

-In 1807, the Portuguese royal family left Portugal for Brazil because of the Napoleonic invasion.

-While in Brazil, Carlota Joaquina made attempts to obtain the administration of the Spanish dominions in Hispanic America, a project known as Carlotism.
-Spain itself was controlled by Napoleon and its kings, her father and brother Ferdinand, were held by Napoleon in France.
-Carlota Joaquina regarded herself as the heiress of her captured family.
-Allegedly among her plans was to send armies to occupy Buenos Aires and northern Argentina to style herself "Queen of La Plata".
-The Portuguese-Brazilian forces, however, only managed to temporarily annex the eastern banks of the Rio de la Plata as Cisplatina, which were kept in the Empire of Brazil after 1822 and seceded in 1828 as the Republic of Uruguay.